Not Currently on View

 In this painting, the crucified Christ is surrounded by groups of figures.
 To his right, the Virgin Mary, John the Evangelist, and Mary Magdalene are among the mourners.
 In contrast, to his left, brutish soldiers ruthlessly cast lots for his garments.
 Behind the cross stand a monk, a cardinal, and a Turk, who represent the unenlightened—probably included as a critique of the Catholic Church.

-As court painter to the Electors of Saxony in Wittenberg, Lucas Cranach resided at the heart of the Protestant Reformation and has often been called its "official artist."
-The theologian Martin Luther was his close friend, and Cranach's Crucifixion should be seen in light of the reformer's ideas.
-The emphasis on the recognition of Christ's sacrifice by witnesses to his death is a clear reference to one of the central tenets of Lutheran theology: that sinful mankind can be reconciled to God only by faith in the atoning sacrifice of Christ.
+As court painter to the electors of Saxony in Wittenberg, who were powerful champions of Martin Luther, Lucas Cranach the Elder resided at the very heart of the emerging Protestant faith.
+Here, the tensions caused by the religious schism are manifested visually, emphasizing a central tenet of Lutheran theology: that sinful mankind can be reconciled to God only by faith in the atoning sacrifice of Christ.

 Provenance research is on-going at the Indianapolis Museum of Art at Newfields.
 Please contact Annette Schlagenhauff, Curator of European Art, at email@example.com if you have questions, or if you have additional information to share with us.